justalfred/justalfred-blog/content/humans/meditation.md

 This is the understanding I’ve reached at my early level of experience with meditation.
 Your mileage will vary.
 I hope these thoughts help you shape your own practice into a form that feels right for you.

+**EDIT (2018-03-24)**: My friend pointed me to [this succinct, practical advice](https://www.reddit.com/r/leaves/comments/85u18y/some_notes_and_encouragement_on_meditation_from/?st=JF2J7D5G&sh=7a463fa1) on meditating.
+I found it a very useful reminder.
+Highlight:

+> My first suggestion is that you begin meditation with an attitude that it's something you are going to *experience*,, not something you are going to *do*.